BjarkeHautop/RegistrySnapshots.jl/README.md

 Only the `keep` most recent snapshots are retained per depot (default 1), so a rolling `cutoff = "7 days"` does not accumulate one per day.

+Each new snapshot is a full tarball download, not an incremental one, since there's no git-style fetch of just the objects that changed since the last cached commit.

 ### Yanks

 A frozen snapshot has an obvious problem: if a version gets yanked *after* the cutoff day, the snapshot has no way to know, and would happily keep resolving to it forever.
-To fix that, the first time a commit is fetched, `registries`/the wrappers also download the live registry to a temp file, scan it for `yanked = true` entries, and overlay those onto the snapshot — after the snapshot's own tree hash has already been checked against the index.
+To fix that, the first time a commit is fetched, `registry`/the wrappers also download the live registry to a temp file, scan it for `yanked = true` entries, and overlay those onto the snapshot.
 Pass `check_yanked = false` to skip this and save the extra download.

-This check only runs once, when a commit is first materialized.
-A version yanked *after* that point is still missed until the cached snapshot is deleted (`gc`) and re-fetched — snapshots are otherwise never touched again once cached.

 ## API